akashbilgi/qacplugsonarqube/README.md

 - Export issues from a project: http GET to /api/issueresolver/export
 - Import issues in a project: http POST to /api/issueresolver/import

-These webservices can be used by external tools to trigger the functionality.
+These webservices can be used by external tools to trigger the functionality.#QACplugsonarqube